Web Analytics

 What is peer pressure

-When teenagers experience peer pressure, they feel a crushing weight to do something or be someone who isn’t them.
+When teenagers experience peer pressure, they feel a crushing weight to do something or be someone who isn’t themselves.
 Knowing the types of peer pressure can help teenagers fight this unhealthy desire to conform.
 And it can help parents identify the effects of peer pressure on their teens.

 What Are the Different Types of Peer Pressure?